maram22j/Hackbio-internship/README.md

 <li>Stage 1: Collaborated with a team to conduct a literature review, "Machine Learning for Lung Cancer Diagnosis, Treatment, and Prognosis," and summarized our findings in a video. </li>
 <li>Stage 2: Preprocessed Glioblastoma dataset from TCGA, performed differential expression analysis and pathway enrichment using ShinyGo, alongside Biomarker and ML interns.</li>
 <li>Stage 3: Implemented a pipeline for potential Sarcoma biomarkers based on age classification using differential expression, functional enrichment, and ML models.</li>
-<li>Stage 4: Reproduced research by clustering gene expression data for LGG glioma based on IDH status, using KNN. </li>
+<li>Stage 4: Reproduced research by clustering gene expression data for LGG glioma based on IDH status, using KNN machine learning model. </li>
 <li>Stage 5-7: Final Capstone Project</li></ul>

 ## Objectives